abandrea/Statistical_Methods/README.md

 The group that worked on this project is composed of:

-- Andrea Buscema
+- Andrea Buscema @abandrea
-- Omar Cusma Fait
+- Omar Cusma Fait @Omega97
-- Tanja Derin
+- Tanja Derin @tanjaderin
-- Christian Špringer
+- Christian Špringer @CSpringe20
-- Uroš Živanović
+- Uroš Živanović @Chromeilion

 The team, with its diverse academic backgrounds including economics, mathematics, physics and artificial intelligence, was able to benefit from analysing the project from different perspectives and was able to obtain excellent feedback.